 How to buy Pfizer shares

-This guide will give you the lowdown on Pfizer, its recent history and market performance, and news about the future makeup of the company.
-Read on to find that as well as other key things to look out for before buying Pfizer shares.
+This guide gives you the lowdown on Pfizer, its recent history and market performance, and news about the future outlook for the company.
+Read on to find this information as well as the best places to buy Pfizer stock online.

-If you have all the information you need and just want to invest, you can buy Pfizer shares immediately by visiting one of our trusted brokers below.
+If you have all the information you need and just want to know where to buy Pfizer shares, you can get started immediately by visiting one of our trusted brokers below.
 We’ve assessed all the best brokers and compared them so that picking the right choice for you is quick and easy.

 If you’re not ready to invest yet, keep reading for more information on Pfizer.
 For more information about trading and investing, check out our other educational articles.